ShimantoRahman/empulse/docs/guide/datasets/churn_tv_subscriptions.rst

 =======

 This is a private dataset provided by a TV cable provider [1]_.
 The dataset consists of active customers during the first semester of 2014.
-The total dataset contains 9,410 individual registries, each one with 45 attributes, including a churn label indicating whenever a customer is a churner.
+The dataset as shipped contains 9,379 individual registries, each one with 46 attributes, including a churn label indicating whenever a customer is a churner.
 This label was created internally in the company, and can be regarded as highly accurate.
-In the dataset only 455 customers are churners, leading to a churn ratio of 4.83 %.
+In the dataset only 449 customers are churners, leading to a churn ratio of 4.79 %.

 The features names are anonymized to protect the privacy of the customers.

 =================   ==============
 Classes                          2
-Churners                       455
+Churners                       449
-Non-churners                  8955
+Non-churners                  8930
-Samples                       9410
+Samples                       9379
-Features                        45
+Features                        46
 =================   ==============

 Using the Dataset